What Dreams of Your Death Are Really About

 “We can never completely subdue death anxiety: It is always there, lurking in some hidden ravine of the mind” (Staring at the Sun, 2008).

 When we’re young, it’s easier to deny the reality of our eventual death.
-As we get older, the idea of dying becomes more real.
+As we get older, the idea of death becomes more real.
 We lose our grandparents, then our parents, and then our friends.
 Psychologist Erik Erikson suggested that this final stage of life offered a special challenge—to come to terms with a life lived, and to make peace with one's choices, what he called “ego integrity.”
 (The alternative, according to Erikson, is despair.)

 Knowing we’ll die can actually be a gift, as death has meaning insofar as it informs how we live.
 We have the option at any point in our lives to take stock of the life we're living and ask whether our actions are in line with what we really value.
-In therapy we sometimes have a person write her own epitaph: What does she want to be remembered for?
+In therapy, we sometimes have a person write her own epitaph: What does she want to be remembered for?
 What does she want her life to say, once the final chapter is written?
 If we’ve focused on meaningful goals, we’ll find less despair and greater acceptance of our impending death in our later years.

 It’s hard to confront the reality of our mortality and not be changed in some way, often for the better.
 In a poignant way, survivors of suicide attempts often experience a refinement in their approach to living.
 One survivor once asked me, “If I didn’t die, what did I come back for?
 To stay on the path I was on where death was the most attractive option?”
 As a recent article suggested, you can “be fully alive now by meditating on your demise.”